Dementia is NOT a Dirty Word

 Additionally, talking about dementia encourages acceptance and understanding of these issues within our communities, reducing isolation and helping people feel less alone in their struggle.

 Through greater openness and awareness about this condition, we create a more supportive and welcoming environment helping those affected by dementia to reclaim their lives and live with dignity.

 Reframing our understanding of dementia

 But this mindset is simply not good enough.
 It does not serve us, nor does it serve those who are most vulnerable.
-Rather, it holds us back from true progress.
+Instead, it holds us back from actual progress.
 By reframing our understanding of this disease, we can open up new avenues for treatment and support.
 And when we look back at how far we have come towards achieving this goal, let's think not only of what remains to be done but of how proud we are of what has already been achieved in just a short amount of time.

 After all, it is with unity, compassion, curiosity, and determination that progress truly thrives.
 Let's harness these qualities now more than ever as we work together towards a brighter future for all those impacted by dementia.

 Do you think businesses can better accommodate individuals living with Alzheimer's and their caregivers?